AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/05 - Windows_Defender - Firewall.md

 | Scan mapped network drives during full scan  | Allow Full Scan On Mapped Network Drives         | Enable                                            |

-You only need to configure these five policies to meet the required settings.

-If you want, I can help you create the OMA-URI or JSON configuration for Intune or other management tools.

 3. Leave other settings as default unless your company needs other specific settings
 4. Click **Next**